 Does Medicare Part B pay for prescriptions in New Hampshire?

 Original Medicare only covers prescription drugs given during a covered stay in a facility.
 Your Medicare Part B plan does not cover any prescriptions taken at home.
 To help with this, we recommend a Medicare Part D plan.

-It is important to remember that not all Part D plans cover the same prescription medications.
-It is crucial to explore the different types of Part D plans to see which ones offer coverage for your medications.
+It’s important to remember that not all Part D plans cover the same prescription medications.
+It’s crucial to explore the different types of Part D plans to see which ones offer coverage for your medications.

 Can I get Medicare Part B for free in New Hampshire?

 Usually, Part B is a paid service with a minimum monthly premium.
 However, New Hampshire has two programs to help pay for the premiums.

 The first is the SLMB program, which covers Part B premiums for low-income individuals.
 Another is the QDWI, which helps those with permanent disabilities who need assistance.